-The community called into question all of these assumptions.
+SSJ Sierra Club and others in community called into question all of these assumptions.
 However, misled by the GRU manager at the time, the Commission approved a very one-sided, anti-consumer contract with GREC.
 Later, natural gas prices plummeted as fracking provided huge new supplies, and federal restrictions on carbon emissions were not as immediate or strong as projected.

 The result has been an overly large biomass plant which frequently remains idle but still requires large payments from the City, ultimately contributing to higher electric rates.
 Because fracking has generated abundant and cheap natural gas, the City has not yet been able to sell biomass-generated power to other utility companies.
 The community has continued to argue over this contract and it has caused divisions about where we go next.

 - The GRU manager who negotiated the GREC contract, mostly behind closed doors, has been replaced.
 The new manager is honest, works well with the Commission, and communicates with the public.

 - An independent investigative review of the negotiations, decision-making, and outcome of the GREC contract was commissioned (report can be found online via google search for GRU Navigant Report).